Takakiriy/typrm/README.md

 It does nothing when it matches the text after replacing it.
 If neither match is matched, an error occurs.

-The sample to match before replacing, when replacing a with react2:
+The sample to match before replacing, when replacing __ProjectName__ with react2:

     settings:
         __ProjectName__: react1
     cd  "react1"  #template: cd  "__ProjectName__"

-The sample that match after replacement, when replacing a with react2:
+The sample that match after replacement, when replacing __ProjectName__ with react2:

     settings:
         __ProjectName__: react1